01The Effect of the 2018 Tax Law

 - Tax-exempt hospitals and some medical research organizations

-- Government agencies such as a state or division of a state if the funds are used for public purposes
+- Government agencies, such as a state or division of a state if the funds are used for public purposes

-- Organizations (aka federated funds), such as a community chest, that are supported by the public
+- Organizations such as federated funds that act as a community chest and are supported by the public

 - Some private foundations that distribute the contributions they receive to public charities, and some private operating foundations